The Career Climber’s How-To: Become AWS Certified

 “How do I get AWS certified?” is a question that’s on a lot of people’s minds right now – and we won’t surprise anyone by saying you begin by choosing the certification you’re interested in.
 There are 12 options, starting with the foundational-level AWS Cloud Practitioner one, and moving on to various types of Associate, Professional, and Specialty certifications.
 In the past, you were required to pass a lower-level exam to qualify for a more advanced one – however, these kinds of AWS certification prerequisites were later made obsolete to provide the candidates with more flexibility and clarity on how to become AWS certified for a certain position.

 You are not technically required to complete any learning courses or have a certain amount of experience to register for your exam, either.
 And yet, we’d strongly recommend it – and so would most cloud experts who know how to get AWS certified from their first-hand experience.
 Not only do courses, webinars, books, and other educational resources help you memorize and revise what you need to know to pass the exam, but they also help you gain confidence by letting you know what you can expect once you start your exam and highlighting its very structure.
+For example, AWS training courses at BitDegree Academy contain not only learning materials, but also hands-on exercises, practice exams, and strong expert support features.
 By knowing exactly how to become AWS certified, what steps to take, and when, you will undoubtedly reach that objective a lot faster.

 If you’re still thinking whether it’s worth taking a risk and try to get certified without doing the actual studying, remember that AWS certification exams cost money – and while the investment does pay off pretty quickly once you take your shiny new badge to the job market, it’s still a lot of money to lose in case you fail.
 Depending on the certification level, one exam can lighten your wallet by up to $300, so it’s a lot wiser to get adequately prepared and avoid paying more than once!